lawrencel13110123/Burger/README.md

    * Import (require) `connection.js` into `orm.js`

    * In the `orm.js` file, create the methods that will execute the necessary MySQL commands in the controllers.
-These are the methods you will need to use in order to retrieve and store data in your database.
+These are the methods needed to retrieve and store data in the database.

      * `selectAll()`
      * `insertOne()`